-THE RAILWAY SYSTEM WILL BE SAFEGUARDED AND DEVELOPED BY: THE COUNCIL WILL SUPPORT PROPOSALS FOR THE RAILWAY SYSTEM, INCLUDING:
+THE COUNCIL WILL SUPPORT PROPOSALS FOR THE RAILWAY SYSTEM, INCLUDING:

-- i) THE PROVISION OF NEW STATIONS AT: - a) LLANWERN; - b) CAERLEON; - c) COEDKERNEW. - d) PYE CORNER, BASSALEG; - ii) THE PROMOTION OF EARLY IMPLEMENTATION OF TRAIN SERVICES ON THE EBBW VALLEY LINE INTO NEWPORT: - iii) THE PROMOTION OF EARLY IMPLEMENTATION OF ELECTRIFICATION OF THE LONDON SOUTH WALES MAINLINE; - iv) THE PROTECTION OF DISUSED LINES FROM DEVELOPMENT; - v) PROTECTING AND ENCOURAGING RAIL ACCESS TO INDUSTRIAL DEVELOPMENT, ESPECIALLY ON THE LINES TO NEWPORT DOCKS AND USKMOUTH: - vi) SUPPORTING APPLICATIONS FOR GOVERNMENT GRANT FOR NEW RAIL FACILITIES; - vii) SUPPORTING AND PROGRESSING SCHEMES FOR PARK AND RIDE. - These proposals are in line with the Regional Transport Plan prepared by SEWTA, and have importance for many reasons, including sustainability and especially carbon reduction, economic development and regional cohesion.
-These proposals will be implemented by Welsh Government or other third parties and are important for many reasons, including sustainability and especially carbon reduction, economic development and regional cohesion. - 7.7 The re-opening of the Western Valley line between Ebbw Vale and Newport is seen as an important strategic link for commuters to the City area.
-The current service runs from Ebbw Vale to Cardiff and has been hailed as successful, and it is therefore important to open up the route between Ebbw Vale and Newport to encourage sustainable travel to Newport the City from these valley areas.
-Along with this improvement will be the provision of a new station at Pye Corner (Bassaleg). - 7.8 The need for stations at Coedkernew and Caerleon had been identified as far back as 1990 in the Gwent Rail Study produced for the former Gwent County Council.
+- i) NEW STATIONS AT: - a) LLANWERN; - b) CAERLEON; - c) COEDKERNEW. - ii) THE PROMOTION OF EARLY IMPLEMENTATION OF TRAIN SERVICES ON THE EBBW VALLEY LINE INTO NEWPORT; - iii) THE PROMOTION OF EARLY IMPLEMENTATION OF ELECTRIFICATION OF THE LONDON SOUTH WALES MAINLINE; - iv) THE PROTECTION OF DISUSED LINES FROM DEVELOPMENT; - v) PROTECTING AND ENCOURAGING RAIL ACCESS TO INDUSTRIAL DEVELOPMENT, ESPECIALLY ON THE LINES TO NEWPORT DOCKS AND USKMOUTH; - vi) SUPPORTING APPLICATIONS FOR GOVERNMENT GRANT FOR NEW RAIL FACILITIES; - vii) SUPPORTING AND PROGRESSING SCHEMES FOR PARK AND RIDE. - 7.6 These proposals will be implemented by Welsh Government or other third parties and are important for many reasons, including sustainability and especially carbon reduction, economic development and regional cohesion. - 7.7 The re-opening of the Western Valley line between Ebbw Vale and Newport is an important strategic link for commuters to the City area.
+The current service runs from Ebbw Vale to Cardiff and has been hailed as successful, and it is therefore important to open up the route between Ebbw Vale and Newport to encourage sustainable travel to Newport from these valley areas.
+Along with this improvement is the provision of a new station at Pye Corner (Bassaleg). - 7.8 The need for stations at Coedkernew and Caerleon had been identified as far back as 1990 in the Gwent Rail Study produced for the former Gwent County Council.
 Newport City Council will continue to promote the provision of these stations as contributors to sustainable and integrated transport. - 7.9 Stations at Llanwern and Coedkernew would be located within major employment areas and would be served by strategic highway schemes (Queensway and the Duffryn Link).
 The stations would provide the opportunity for sustainable access to the employment areas, and for park and ride developments to serve the City and elsewhere.
 The station at Coedkernew would likely result in the Percoed Reen being crossed.
-Guidance on this issue is provided at paragraph 2.61.
+Guidance on this issue is provided at paragraphs 2.61 2.62.